Should I Lock My Mortgage Rate Today?

 The Takeaway

 A favorable interest rate can make a difference in your home-buying budget.
-But when to lock in?
-It’s important to choose a lock period that gives the lender ample time to process the loan to avoid extra fees or a potentially higher rate.
+If you’re considering a rate lock because you’re concerned that rates will be rising, it’s important to choose a lock period that gives the lender ample time to process the loan to avoid extra fees or a potentially higher rate.

 FAQ